cran-task-views/OfficialStatistics/OfficialStatistics.md

 ### Unit-level data (microdata)

-- `r pkg("sdcMicro")` can be used to anonymise data, i.e. to create anonymized files for public and scientific use.
-It implements a wide range of methods for anonymising categorical and continuous (key) variables.
+- `r pkg("sdcMicro")` can be used to anonymize data, i.e. to create anonymized files for public and scientific use.
+It implements a wide range of methods for anonymizing categorical and continuous (key) variables.
 The package also contains a graphical user interface, which is available by calling the function `sdcGUI`.
 - `r pkg("simPop")` using linear and robust regression methods,